Waleed-Almousa/Stolen-Base-Prediction/README.md

 **stolen_base_features.csv** : The final data set used to train and test the model; all data comes from MLB statistics

-**main.ipynb**: The code and model we built in order to predict stolen base attempt successes/failure
+**main.ipynb**: The code and model built in order to predict stolen base attempt successes/failure